k33theod/python-list-functions/README.md

 # python-list-functions
-An extension to class list
+An extension to class list.

 A number of methods and properties that extend the list class

 PROPERTIES